 Well, we learned a lot this week.

-First, we learned about this guy Peter Strzok, then we learned about Peter Strzok's girlfriend who was also working for Mueller.
+Then we learned about Peter Strzok's girlfriend, who was also working for Mueller.

-Uh, then it was your revelation about Andrew Weissman.
+Then it was your revelation about Andrew Weissman.

-But anyway, Ray was also the personal attorney for Obama's deputy national security advisor Ben Rhodes, and her name was atop this bombshow report of George Papadopoulos striking a plea agreement with Mueller's special counsel, and she left the law firm uh and you know,
+And her name was atop this bombshell report of George Papadopoulos striking a plea agreement with Mueller's special counsel.

-to to work on this Russia case, as a lot of other people did, they must have all been led to believe that their careers were gonna giving up millions of dollars that their careers were gonna soar because they were gonna, you know, double down and and uh basically undo the the election of 2016 by taking down the president, and it didn't matter that it was a team of partisan hacks doing it.
+They must have all been led to believe that their careers were going to giving up millions of dollars, that their careers were going to soar because they were going to double down and basically undo the election of 2016 by taking down the president.

-Who was running the Justice Department?
+Who is running the Justice Department?

 We can complain all we want about Mueller, and we're right to complain.

-But in the end, at the end of the day, Tom Rosenstein is responsible for shutting him down.
+But in the end, at the end of the day, Tom Rosenstein responsible for shutting him down.

-Well, the president should intervene and tell Mr. Rosenstein as his boss, the American people aren't satisfied, and you need to assure that that operation is being run ethically, and if you can't, you need to shut it down and replace the personnel.
+Well, the president should intervene and tell Mr. Rosenstein as his boss, the American people aren't satisfied, and you need to assure that that operation is being run ethically.

 We cannot leave the Justice Department to the bureaucrats.